lizkim17/Mini-Project2/README.md

 2. Final-Report.docx: Word document version of the final report.
 3. Mini-Project2.Rproj: R Project file for this project.
 4. README.md: File providing information about the project.
-5.  assessment.md: Markdown file for project assessment.
-6. Other csv files for tables I created.
+5. Other csv files for tables I created.